 NO NEW SAFETY CONCERNS WERE IDENTIFIED

-PEOPLE TAKING TYSABRI HAD APPROXIMATELY
+PEOPLE TAKING TYSABRI HAD AN

 *Compared to average number of relapses in the year before they started TYSABRI (1.99 vs 0.24).